Profile Design

 observations:

-- "Monitor internally methodological confidence"
+- "Monitor internally immediate insight pressure"

 thinking: